Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 Even if a Full Stack developer is working on both, it’s not a matter of which starts first but the specification which is defined intuitively.

-You can either start from front-end or from back-end or both in parallel but you should know what details you need to show in the front-end so that backend guy works on that but meanwhile, front-end guy is not blocked either.
+You can either start from front-end, back-end or both in parallel but you should know what details you need to show in the front-end so that backend guy works on that but meanwhile, front-end guy is not blocked either.

 He/She can still work with stub data to build their things as per the specs.